Substra/substra/references/sdk.md

 ```
 Create multiple data samples through a single HTTP request.

+The `paths` in the data dictionary must be a list of paths where each path
+points to a directory representing one data sample.

 For the `local` argument, please refer to the method `Client.add_data_sample`.

 This method is well suited for adding multiple small files only.
 For adding a